sajo25/netboxr/docs/_reports/2022-06-20-gsoc-week-two.md

 - Finish and test neboxr Galaxy R file via command line
 - Start working on netboxr Galaxy XML file
 - Learn about Galaxy tool deployment
+- number of iterations for local and global null models?
+What does the number of genes mean?
+Plotting – should we let users choose their own dimensions?
+Making everything as customizable as possible but avoiding giving users decision fatigue
+What should be, at minimum, the preselected Galaxy tool output?
+For the cagsr package, should I start uploading the datasets?
+For the R code, short form of args?
+Necessary or not?
+Also, having different names?
+Should graphical output be pdf?

+Rscript.exe galaxy_r.R --geneList "genes.txt" --cutoff 0.05 --communityMethod "ebc" --resolutionParam 3 --globalModel TRUE --localModel TRUE --networkPlot TRUE --outputSIF TRUE --neighborList TRUE --moduleMembership TRUE --nodeType TRUE

 **Discussion points for next meeting**
 - What should the input options for the Galaxy tool be?
 Give multiple options vs force specific format?